fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightStorage.md

 ```

 ### -StorageAccountName
-Specifies the name of the azure_2 storage account to add.
+Specifies the name of the Azure storage account to add.

 ```yaml
 Type: String